basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ---

-Riak was written almost exclusively in [Erlang](http://www.erlang.org) and runs on the Erlang virtual machine (VM).
+Riak was written almost exclusively in [Erlang](http://www.erlang.org) and runs on an Erlang virtual machine (VM).
 Because of this, proper Erlang VM tuning is an important part of optimizing Riak performance.

 The Erlang VM itself provides a wide variety of [configurable